- HCC-78

 - Customer Review

-The liver is composed of hepatocytes (HCs) and non-parenchymal cells (NPCs), with parenchymal cells constituting approximately 60-70% and non-parenchymal cells making up about 20-30%.
-Non-parenchymal cells include liver sinusoidal endothelial cells (LSECs, approximately 50%), lymphocytes (around 25%), Kupffer cells (KCs, about 20%), biliary cells (about 5%), and hepatic stellate cells (HSCs, approximately 1%).
-In a healthy liver, hepatocytes (HCs) are primarily responsible for metabolic and hormonal processes, while NPCs support liver architecture, facilitate molecular transport, and communicate with the immune system.
+Hepatocytes (HCs) and non-parenchymal cells (NPCs) constitute the liver, with parenchymal cells making up about 60-70% and non-parenchymal cells around 20-30%.
+Non-parenchymal cells include liver sinusoidal endothelial cells (LSECs, about 50%), lymphocytes (about 25%), Kupffer cells (KCs, about 20%), biliary cells (about 5%) and hepatic stellate cells (HSCs) (about 1%).
+HCs (hepatocytes) are the metabolic and hormonal regulators of the healthy liver; NPCs are responsible for the liver's structure, molecular transportation and interaction with the immune system.
 Among NPCs, LSECs also known as fenestrated endothelial cells, are primarily involved in substance exchange between the liver and blood.
-KCs are considered resident liver macrophages, with key roles in clearing circulating endotoxins, microorganisms, dead cells, and debris.
-Lymphocytes are scattered throughout the parenchyma and portal tracts, including various innate immune cells such as natural killer (NK) cells, NKT cells, and γδ T cells.
-HSCs are located in the space of disse between hepatocytes and sinusoids and remain quiescent under normal physiological conditions.
-Upon liver injury, they become activated and differentiate into myofibroblasts.
+KCs are considered resident liver macrophages, which are involved in the elimination of endotoxins, microbes, dead cells and other matter that is circulating.
+They are also diffused in the parenchyma and portal tracts as are other innate immune cells like natural killer (NK) cells, NKT cells and γδ T cells.
+HSCs are located in the space of disse between hepatocytes and sinusoids, and are not active under normal physiological conditions.
+When injured, they get activate and turn into myofibroblasts.

 Functionality of Primary Hepatic Non-parenchymal Cells in A 3D Spheroid Model and Contribution to Acetaminophen Hepatotoxicity